Chhattisgarh Institute of Medical Sciences

 Chhattisgarh Institute of Medical Sciences (CIMS Bilaspur) is a medical college located in Bilaspur, Chhattisgarh, India.
-Established in 2001, it is affiliated to Pt.
-Deendayal Upadhyay Memorial Health Sciences and Ayush University of Chhattisgarh and recognized by Medical Council of India.
+Its situated near the River Arpa.
+The college posteriorly faced toward the river.
+Established in 2001 by Government of Chhattisgarh, it is affiliated to Pt.
+Deendayal Upadhyay Memorial Health Sciences and Ayush University of Chhattisgarh and recognized by National Medical Commission.
+The institute comprises a massive college building with 5 lecture theatres, 15+ demo rooms, museums, laboratory and research labs.
+The hospital is 10 metres from the main college building.

 History

 CIMS Bilaspur was established in 2001 by Government of Chhattisgarh under Guru Ghasidas University.
 In 2007, the M.B.B.S degree was recognized by Medical Council of India and the institute become affiliated to the newly formed Ayush & Health Sciences University Chhattisgarh (now Pt.
 Deendayal Upadhyay Memorial Health Sciences and Ayush University of Chhattisgarh).

 Academics

 CIMS Bilaspur offers MBBS and Doctor of Medicine (MD).
 Its yearly intake is 33 students for MD/MS and 180 for MBBS.